in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 spring.jpa.hibernate.ddl-auto = update
 ```

-### Q :  Table is not created automatically in h2 embedded db
+### Error :  Table is not created automatically in h2 embedded db or I'm unable to see the tables

-Table is created but the url used in H2 GUI Console is wrong.
+Usually, the table's are created but the url used in H2 GUI Console is wrong.

 In the browser, change the database url to jdbc:h2:mem:testdb (Shown in the screen below).

 ![](images/h2-solution-image.png)

+You should be good to go!

-### Q :  H2 Console is not Launched up?
+### Error :  H2 Console is not Launched up?

 Try enabling it in the application.properties